somaproject/acqboard/docs/FPGA/filter/input.rst

 .. figure:: adc.inputFSM.svg
    :autoconvert:

+   ADC input FSM,  which reads all ADC serial bitstreams upon the assertion of input clock signal :signal:`INSAMPLE`.

 We go out of our way to make sure we keep the digital signals are quite during the ADC's conversion period.